zalenix/portaldocs/portal-sdk/templates/top-extensions-dialogs.md

 To target the location of the `fxClick` the extension defines the `target` property on the `dialogOptions` as `evt.target`, the parameter defined by the `fxClick` onClick handler.
 The dialog will then open within the context of the element.

-To target elements by using `cssSelectors`, send the specific `cssSelector` as a string to the `target` property on the `dialogOptions`.
+To target elements by using a CSS selector, send the specific CSS selector string to the `target` property on the `dialogOptions`.

 ## Positioning the dialog when targeting